PieterPenninckx/rsynth/README.md

 Don't worry if you only have a partial solution.
 You can still open a pull request for that.
 You can definitely split the solution for an issue into different pull requests.

+I tend to squash all commits, which means that all your intermediate commits are combined into one commit.
+This has the advantage that you don't need to worry about what is in these intermediate commits.
+On the other hand, some people want to have more activity on their GitHub timeline.
+If you don't want me to squash the commits, let me know when you open the pull request.

 Pull requests should be opened against the `master` branch.